Cody Veterinary Hospital is offering in-office appointments and has returned to normal operations.

 Should I test my animal for SARS-CoV-2?

-Based on currently available information, testing animals for SARS-CoV-2 is not recommended.
+Based on currently available information, testing animals for SARS-CoV-2 is not recommended but is available.

 What do I do if I think my animal has SARS-CoV-2 or my animals has received a positive test for the virus?

 Please inform your veterinary care provider of any exposure your animal may have had to SARS-CoV-2 when booking an appointment if you believe there may be a risk of infection, including sudden symptoms following exposure to a person or animal infected with the virus.
 Please ask someone else to bring your animal into the veterinary facility if you have reason to believe you may be infected with SARS-CoV-2.
 This enables our team to take the necessary precautions required to maintain the health and safety of each person and animal that enters our facility as well as providing your animal with the care they need.

 Do not surrender, euthanize, or abandon your animals because of SARS-CoV-2.